 Asian shares track Wall St losses on weak US factory data

-Asian shares are lower after U.S. stocks posted their worst loss in five weeks on Wednesday after a surprisingly limp report on the nation's manufacturing that stirred worries about the economic outlook.
+Asian shares followed U.S. stocks lower after a disappointing update on American manufacturing that stirred worries about the economic outlook.

+Markets in mainland China were closed for National Day holidays.
+They reopen on Oct.
+8. India's markets area also closed.

-The Kospi in South Korea sank 1.4%, to 2,044.01 after North Korea fired a ballistic missile toward the sea Wednesday, South Korea's military said, in a display of its expanding military capabilities hours after saying it would resume nuclear diplomacy with the United States this weekend.
+The Kospi in South Korea sank 1.8%, to 2,035.58 after North Korea fired a ballistic missile toward the sea Wednesday, South Korea's military said.
+The display of Pyongyang's expanding military capabilities came just hours after it said it would resume nuclear diplomacy with the United States this weekend.

-The report showed that manufacturing weakened in September for the second straight month as President Donald Trump's trade war with China dragged on confidence and factory activity.
-It dashed economists' expectations that August's contraction had been an aberration, and stocks and bond yields immediately reversed course to drop sharply lower following the report.
+The U.S. factory report showed that manufacturing weakened in September for the second straight month as President Donald Trump's trade war with China dragged on confidence and factory activity.
+It dashed economists' belief that August's contraction was an aberration, and stocks and bond yields immediately reversed course to drop sharply lower following the report.

+Still, other manufacturing data was less gloomy, said Jeffrey Halley of Oanda.

+"The U.K, core Latam and emerging Asia seem to be holding their own, and it is far too soon to say that the U.S. is about to wither on the vine," he said.

 Small-company stocks fell more than the rest of the market.
 The Russell 2000 index lost 2%, to 1,493.43.